 It is hard to place Antonija Pacek’s music into any category.
 Her music is as genuine as any music can be, and it connects to the listener’s deepest emotions.
-Some call it great film music, some call it neoclassical, but some believe that you just need lyrics to sing to it.
-It does not matter what you label it – the most important thing is that it came directly from the depths of Antonija’s heart and soul.
+Some call it cinematic music, some call it neoclassical, but others believe that you just need to add lyrics to sing to it.
+It does not matter what you label it – the most important is that it came directly from the depths of Antonija’s heart and soul.
 She is a romanticist with a soft spot for minimalism.

 Her newest single “River” is coming out on Nov.
 24th, 2023.
 A brand new album,“Night” was published on June 30th, 2023 by Yellow Rose Records (YRR).
 The album begins with the “Night” track that resonates some sad, recent happenings in Antonija’s life.
 However, there are also uplifting tracks such as “To You”, dedicated to love of her life, “Touch”, written after her encounter with Frances McDormand on Ponta Lopud festival, “Hopeful” and “Grace” dedicated to her friend Heike in order to give her a ray of hope, as Heike has been battling cancer.
 “Sky’s Crying” was inspired after Antonija watched a movie “the Love Letter”, about love that could not be manifested, no matter how strong.
 All Antonija’s music is available on 54 major streaming platforms.